 Caitlyn OFlaherty is a freelance journalist who assists with fundraising and research, as well as reader outreach and cultivation of organizational partnerships.
 She is also a core member of the Kickstarter development team.
 She has done graduate studies in Ethics, Peace, and Global Affairs with American University.

-Bill Parker is the director of Crosswalking a Crossroads, the Chicago-based community walking series inspired by our global journey.
+Bill Parker is the director of “Out of Eden Walk: Chicago,” the city-based community walking series inspired by our global journey.
 Bill is a veteran journalist who spent more than 30 years at the Chicago Tribune, in which time he was a local reporter, sports editor, photo editor, page designer and viewpoint editor.
 Bill also led both the photo and news editing departments at the Tribune.
 He was a co-founder of the Chicago News Cooperative.